stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Psalm 96
+1. Behold Our God
-2. Worthy of All Praise
+2. This Kingdom
-3. Jesus Thank You
+3. Every Promise
-4. Blessed Be Your Name
+4. Living Hope

 ## 4pm
-1. Yet Not I But Through Christ In Me
+1. Love of the Father
 2. My God is so big!
-3. Before The Throne of God Above
+3. In Christ Alone
-4. All Glory be to Christ
+4. Be Thou My Vision

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)